rajeevsh990/masteringansible/practice_sets.md

 **Command module:**
 The command module simply executes a specific command on the target machine and gives the output.
-> ansible webservers –m command - an ‘uptime’
+> ansible webservers –m command - a 'uptime'

-> ansible webservers –m command –a ‘hostname’
+> ansible webservers –m command –a 'hostname'

 **Shell Module:**
 To execute any command in the shell of your choice you can use the Shell module.
 The shell module commands are run in /bin/sh shell and you can make use of the operators like ‘>’ or ‘|’ (pipe symbol or even environment variables.
 > ansible webservers -m shell -a 'ls -l > temp.txt'

-> ansible webservers –m command -a ‘cat temp.txt’
+> ansible webservers –m command -a 'cat temp.txt'

 **User Module:**
 Using this module one can create or delete users.

 > ansible webservers -m user -a 'name=user1 password=user1' --become

-> ansible webservers -m user -a 'name=user1 state=absent' –become
+> ansible webservers -m user -a 'name=user1 state=absent' –-become

 **File Module:**
 This module is used to create files, directories, set, or change file permissions and ownership etc.